andrewcylaw/scriptdump/README.md

 ## prboom-macro (03 September 2017)
 A script that creates convenient runnable configs to run prboom.
 Either global or session specific configs are loaded from an external .ini file, and supports custom tagging/identifiers.

+## csv2tsv (16 September 2017)
+Converts a .csv into a .tsv using an optionally given output name.